Exploring cultures and communities – the slow way

 At a time when the rest of con tinental Europe is seeing a great revival of night trains, the Iberian region has become a black hole.
 So there was all the more reason to celebrate the departure, on 2 September this year, of that train from Lisbon to Paris.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 65.
+Of course you can read the full article in the print edition of hidden europe 65.